The Cross-Domain State Preservation Functor: A Mechanized Theory of Regulatory State Synchronization in Isabelle/HOL: Discussion and Limitations

 \subsection{Model Assumptions and Implementation Gaps}

-Formal refinement between the model and implementation code (Go/Solidity) is unproven.
+Formal refinement between the model and implementation code (Rust/Solidity) is unproven.
 This gap is managed through a \isaf{FORMAL\_MODEL\_MAPPING.md} document~\cite{oraclizer2026github} that explicitly maps each model element to its implementation counterpart.